 Do you have any parties or meals you’re traveling to?

-This make-ahead casserole is a creamy delicious but healthy option for a covered dish for the holidays.
-The cauliflower and broccoli are coated in the delicious creamy leek cheddar sauce and topped with crunchy panko breadcrumb topping.
+This make-ahead broccoli and cauliflower casserole is a healthy and delicious option for a covered dish for the holidays.
+The cauliflower and broccoli are coated in a creamy leek cheddar sauce and topped with crunchy panko breadcrumb topping.

 - 1 medium head of cauliflower